EricaLinaG/Emacsn/README.md

 # Emacsn

-## A system to enable easy management of multiple emacs configurations.
+## A system for managing multiple Emacs configurations.

 This is just some __Makefile__, a script and some elisp to create an easy system of installing and managing multiple emacs installations from github.
 This system uses [Chemacs2](https://github.com/plexus/chemacs2) for its Emacs bootloader.
-I recommend at least reading through the Readme.
+I recommend at least reading through it's __Readme__ even though Emacsn takes care of everything, you'll want to know eventually.

-The Emacs configuration installs this uses just need to work in _.emacs.d_ under normal cirmumstances, with an _init.el_.
-Most configurations do without issue.
+The Emacs configuration installs that Chemacs uses just need to work in _.emacs.d_ under normal circumstances, with an _init.el_.
+Most configurations do this.

+### Why

 If you ever wanted an easy way to compare Doom to spacemacs, to Prelude, Emacs from Scratch, Emacs-Live, or any other, Here is an easy path.